 An ideal first step to watercolour painting, discover the essential techniques of this luminous and rewarding medium.
 Build confidence through demonstrations, theory and practice, using different papers, tools and approaches.

 This course covers the basics of this rewarding and beautiful medium.
 Learn the essential techniques to get you started and understand your materials.
-Through demonstrations, theory and practice you will develop confidence in essential techniques.
+Through demonstrations, theory and practice you will develop the solid foundation you need to enjoy this medium and keep building confidence.
 A springboard for enjoying this medium to the full and an ideal first step to watercolour painting.

 Day to day plan